 Destination IP: Enter the destination IP address.
 Click + Destination IP Address to add multiple destination IP addresses.
 Select the Exclude check box to exclude the specified source IP address from this rule.
 Clear the check box to include the address.

-You can edit the existing pre-defined Rule.
 Click any rule row from the existing table that you want to edit.
 Make the change as needed and click Save.
 Also, you can delete the existing Rule.

-As the WAN optimization runs as a virtual machine, it has different binary file that has to be downloaded to start the virtual machine.
+As the WAN optimization runs as a virtual machine, it has a different binary file that has to be downloaded to start the virtual machine.
 In Citrix SD-WAN Orchestrator service, the binary file transfer happens during the staging in the background and it is tied to the change management.